apache/pekko/akka-docs/src/main/paradox/serialization.md

 @@@ div { .group-scala }

-If you prefer to define the identifier in cofiguration that is supported by the @apidoc[akka.serialization.BaseSerializer] trait, which implements the `def identifier` by reading it from configuration based on the serializer's class name:
+If you prefer to define the identifier in cofiguration that is supported by the @apidoc[serialization.BaseSerializer] trait, which implements the `def identifier` by reading it from configuration based on the serializer's class name:

 Scala